 Majors in the anthropology program may earn a Bachelor of Science degree with honors in anthropology.
 Participation in honors thesis research is available to outstanding senior majors and involves the preparation of a senior thesis during the last two semesters of the baccalaureate degree program.

 In order to participate in the program, students must meet program entrance requirements, identify a project mentor and receive approval for a project proposal.
-Honors will be awarded following acceptance of the thesis by the Honors Thesis Committee (HTC).
+Honors will be awarded following acceptance of the thesis by the Honors Thesis Committee.
 The committee will consist of, at a minimum, the project mentor, one other member of the anthropology faculty and one faculty member from outside of the anthropology program.

 The project may involve any recognized anthropological topic, theory and/or method that promises to enhance the student's disciplinary perspective, skills and creativity.
 The project may involve an extension of work initiated in a course, an entirely new project or a collaborative project with the faculty mentor.
 If the project is an extension of work initiated in a course or developed collaboratively with the mentor, independent, separate, substantial development of the topic in the thesis should be evident in the final product.
 The thesis should reflect work of high quality for a senior-level course.

-Students majoring in anthropology are eligible to participate in the departmental honors program if they have maintained at least a 3.0 overall GPA and at least a 3.3 GPA in the major.
+Students majoring in anthropology are eligible to participate in the departmental honors program if they have maintained a minimum 3.0 overall GPA and a minimum of 3.3 GPA in the major.
 Application materials consist of transcripts documenting the required GPAs, a five-to-seven page proposal (including a history and description of the proposed project, an annotated bibliography of relevant sources, a work plan, and a schedule for completion of the project) and a letter of endorsement from the faculty member who has agreed to act as project mentor.
 Applications must be made and project approval received no later than the first two weeks of classes in the semester in which the project will commence.
 A departmental committee will review the application materials, meet with the candidate to discuss the project proposal as needed and render an admission decision.
 Once admitted, program participants will enroll in ANTH 497.
 The course may be included in the required hours for the major.

 Students will complete six credit hours (over two sequential semesters in their senior year) in ANTH 497 and ANTH 498.
 The student's work will be evaluated by the project mentor and a departmental committee at the end of the first semester (ANTH 497) and a grade will be assigned.
 If allowed to continue, the student will enroll in ANTH 498 the subsequent semester.
 At the completion of ANTH 498, the completed senior honors thesis will be submitted to the HTC following its acceptance by the faculty mentor and confirmation that the candidate has maintained the requisite GPAs.

 Upon submission of the thesis, the student will make an oral presentation (to be made no later than two weeks before the end of classes) to the HTC and other faculty as deemed appropriate, summarizing the research procedures and findings.
 The HTC will then evaluate the thesis for the award of honors.
-In order to receive honors, the thesis must be evaluated as deserving of a grade of “A.” Whether or not honors are awarded, a final grade will be submitted for ANTH 498.
+In order to receive honors, the thesis must be evaluated as deserving of a grade of A. Whether or not honors are awarded, a final grade will be submitted for ANTH 498.
 The awarding of honors for the thesis will earn an Honors Certificate from the department and notation of the student's standing as an honors graduate on the final grade transcript.
 Students must submit a final copy of the thesis to both the department and the VCU Libraries no later than the last day of classes.